-- Research enabled by grants funded through CPRIT is already bearing fruit, with leading researchers coming to the state, matching funds being attracted, and findings being published in leading journals.
+- Research enabled by grants funded through CPRIT is already bearing fruit, with leading researchers as well as companies coming to the state, matching funds being attracted, and findings being published in leading journals.
 Empirical evidence shows that medical research and prevention programs can reduce cancer incidence and enhance outcomes. - Reductions in treatment expenses, morbidity, and mortality stand to bring notable economic benefits. - The economic activity stemming from CPRIT operations and programs generates tax receipts over time which exceed the investment of resources.
-The significance of CPRIT activities continues to expand and will only accelerate in the future.
+The significance of CPRIT activities continues to expand and will only accelerate in the future, particularly if its mission is extended beyond the original authorization period.